 2. Grand Canyon

-Being one of the biggest and most magnificent tourist attractions in Arizona and in America, the Grand Canyon is one of those places you can’t miss.
-The natural wonder has many colorful cliffs and rocky mountains that sparkle during the afternoon and looks even more beautiful before dawn.
+The natural wonder has many colorful cliffs and Rocky Mountains that sparkle during the afternoon and looks even more beautiful before dawn.
 You can either take a hike or enjoy the aerial view via a helicopter ride.

-Most travelers who come here prefer to head to the South Rim which contains walkways where you enjoy breathtaking views.
-The exact opposite of this is the North Rim that is very much different from this.
+The exact opposite of this is the North Rim which is very much different from this.
 However, the North Rim is usually closed during the winter due to heavy snowfall.

 Best Time To Visit: March and May